jaudiger/calculator-gui-rs/README.md

 The Wasm file is served through Cloudflare Pages.
 To see the calculator in action, open your Web browser and navigate to [https://bevy-calculator.jaudiger.dev/](https://bevy-calculator.jaudiger.dev/).

+> **⚠️ Warning:** Serving the Wasm file can take a couple of second, even if the binary size is under 20MB.

 ## CI / CD

 The CI/CD pipeline is configured using GitHub Actions.
 The workflow is defined in the [`.github/workflows`](.github/workflows) folder: